 Join CRESLI on our yearly trip to the

 Great South Channel, a deep channel at the southern end of

 the Gulf of Maine, between Georges Bank and Nantucket

 Shoals.
 This is a major feeding area for humpback and

-We have now had 873 humpback encounters in our trips to the
+1100 humpback encounters in our trips to the

 Great South Channel, Stellwagen Bank, and locally.
+With the

-photo-identified 354 different whales during these trips.
+photo-identified 420 different humpback whales during these trips.

 All images, videos and text contained